MONICA-Project/GOST-tools/readme.md

                         posts records from user defined file/s to currently selected OGC types('--post <file_name> -t <type>' --create [CREATE [CREATE ...]]
-                        Creates n items of type t in created_files/<type>,or in the file defined with 'file <filename>'.
+                        Creates n items of type t in created_files/<type>, or in the file defined with 'file <filename>
-                        You can define field values for created records otherwise default value will be used
+                        you can define field values for created records otherwise default value will be used
-                        example:
-                         --create num 2 type Sensors description newDesc
+                        (ex: --create num 2 description new_description --type Sensors)
 ```

 More details about GOST-CLI implementation